-The Company expanded its operations internationally, late in the 2021 fiscal year.
-It now has additional operations in Canada and the USA, and plans to have future operations in St. Vincent and the Grenadines, Brazil, and Jamaica.
+The Company has expanded its operations internationally during the 2021 fiscal year.
+It now has operations in the Netherlands, Canada, and the USA, and plans to have future operations in St. Vincent and the Grenadines, Brazil, and Jamaica if and when regulations permit.